VeldsparCrypto/Veldspar/README.md

 # SharkChain
-It's called SharkChain because all my projects are SharkXXXXXXX, when forked you can call it what you like!
+The project is called SharkChain because all my projects are SharkXXXXXXX.
+When forked, you can call it what you like!

 ## Purpose:

-To think about block chain currencies differently, in this case to try to solve the issues that currently affect coin systems in production.
-To use PoW & PoS to good affect.
+* To think about block chain currencies differently (in this case to try to solve the issues that currently affect coin systems in production).
+* To use PoW & PoS to good affect.

 ## The concept as spewing from my head (to be refined as thoughts gather):

-There are two parallel parts to the chain,
+There are two parallel parts to the chain;

 1) the ORE to be mined,
 2) the traditional transactions block chain.